-Do toppers have a sharp brain?
+Do toppers have a sharp brains?

 It is all about how a student studies.
-If you’re getting bad grades and not doing better in your studies then somewhere you’re following the bad study habits and the wrong ways to study.
+If you’re getting bad grades and not doing better in your studies then somewhere you’re following bad study habits and the wrong ways to study.

 Knowingly and unknowingly you follow many bad study habits that never accelerate your learning.
 In today’s article, I’m going to walk you through 11 bad study habits that you should stop following from now on.

+In fact, following these study methods will never make you successful in college.
 And trust me once you get rid of these bad study habits your results will be remarkable and along with that, you’ll have a better focus on your study.

 Read also: I study hard but get bad grades, why?